felipetovarhenao/bell-tutorials/public/markdown/04_lists.md

 A _llll_ is a list that can:

-- Contain multiple elements (e.g., numbers, symbols, pitches).
+- Contain multiple elements (e.g., numbers, symbols, pitches), including a single element or no elements at all.
 - Be nested, meaning a list that can include other lists as elements.

 This makes _lllls_ ideal for representing hierarchical musical structures, such as chords, measures, rhythms, and more.